Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us001/01.requirements-engineering/Readme.md

 > **Question:** Should the HRM be able to introduce multiple skills in one interaction?
 >
-> **Answer:** It is not required.
+> **Answer:** It is not required but if implemented it should be possible to introduce multiple skills via file upload.

 > **Question:** Does the HRM have the option to insert new skill by typing the name of the skill and by uploading a file?
 >
-> **Answer:** Both ways are accepted but only typing the name of the skill is required.
+> **Answer:** Both ways are accepted but only typing the name of one skill is required.

-> **Question:** Does the HRM receive a message of confirmation for the success of the oiperation?
+> **Question:** Does the HRM receive a message of confirmation for the success of the operation?
 >
-> **Answer:** It will depend if you opt for one skill or a set of skills is a batch.
-In general yes but the message needs to be diferent for each case.
+> **Answer:** It will depend if you opt for one skill or a set of skills in a batch.
+General case yes but the message needs to be diferent for each case.

 ### 1.3.
 Acceptance Criteria